spyder-ide/qtsass/README.md

 # qtsass
 Compile SCSS files to valid Qt stylesheets.

-SASS brings countless amazing features to CSS.
+[SASS](http://sass-lang.com/) brings countless amazing features to CSS.
-Besides being used in web development, CSS is also the way to stylize a Qt desktop application.
+Besides being used in web development, CSS is also the way to stylize Qt-based desktop applications.
 However, Qt's CSS has a few variations that prevent the direct use of SASS compiler.

 The purpose of this tool is to fill the gap between SASS and Qt-CSS by handling those variations.